- Cruise specialist Jeannine walks us through the main sights of Vienna

 Finally, if you want a tasty memory of the city you can buy Sachertorte in various sizes.
 They make great presents as they last for two weeks and you can pop one in the minibar in your cabin until you disembark.
 But if, like me, you easily give in to temptation then maybe buy some Viennese coffee instead.
 It might be a safer bet if you want to get it home intact!

 Vienna is one a fascinating city with so much to do.
 We hope this has inspired you to see Vienna for yourself.
-We have a tour that travels to Vienna, the Prague, Vienna & the Danube Valley.
 We also have quite a few cruises along the Danube, where a visit to Vienna is a must!
 These include:

 If you have any questions, please do not hesitate to contact us.